 Developing a Speech Impediment

-A look denture is likely to slip and rattle around in your mouth.
+A loose denture is likely to slip and rattle around in your mouth.
 If you have a lisp or slur certain words, it may be due to your old dentures.

 Changes in Denture Color